HyperLemons/simple-webui-colabs/README.md

 The script is already setup with Anything-V4.5 model and Anything-V4.0 vae, but can be changed to any by replacing the links and file names.

+**IMPORTANT** This only works with Google colab atm.
+I'm working on a Kaggle version currently, and will include it in this repository.

 # Changes from [Nolan Aatama's](https://github.com/nolanaatama) original [sd-1click-colab](https://github.com/nolanaatama/sd-1click-colab):

 Added [autocomplete booru extension](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete)